Hobo-Hilly/NetworkPlus/NetPlus1.1/README.md

 14 bytes  | 20 bytes | 20 bytes   | 1460 bytes    | 4 bytes |
           |---------------------------------------|
               *IP Packet Size: 1500 bytes*
-The max size of a frame on an ethernet network is 1500 bytes
+The max size of a frame on an Ethernet network is 1500 bytes

 What is fragmentation?